United Nations Sustainable Development Goals

 - The University’s world-leading Centre for Disability Studies (CDS) was the first of its kind in the country.
 The CDS is an interdisciplinary network of researchers from across the social sciences, humanities and STEM subjects, united by their commitment to carrying out research and teaching that helps achieve equality and social justice for disabled people, globally.

-- Our Access and Student Support Strategy Roadmap outlines how we will ensure that students from all backgrounds are able to progress to, and benefit from, an enriching and successful experience at Leeds.
+- Our Access and Participation Plan outlines how we will ensure that students from all backgrounds are able to progress to, and benefit from, an enriching and successful experience at Leeds.
 This strategy works across five pillars and takes us forward to 2025.

-- We have a range of policies, activities and resources supporting reducing inequalities at the University, through our Equality Policy Unit.
+- We have a range of policies, activities and resources supporting reducing inequalities at the University, available through our Equality and Inclusion Unit.

 Read more about Goal 10 on the UN website.